-The Historic Mixed Use land use designation is applied to encourage the preservation and adaptive reuse of historic structures while maintainina and enhancina the historic, pedestrian scale and character.
-The land use designation is applied to properties located within the Old School Square Historic District.
-The Historic Mixed Use land use designation provides for a mix of residential, commercial, and arts-based uses.
-As a means of maintaining the historically balanced mix of residential and nonresidential uses, planning can be utilized to encourage tools the maintenance of residential use, such as incentives the Land Development Regulations for in maintaining existing residential units, including livework units, and/or providing incentives for residential and non-residential developments.
+The Historic Mixed Use land use designation, which is applied to properties located within the Old School Square Historic District, is applied to encourage the preservation and adaptive reuse of historic structures while maintaining and enhancing the historic, pedestrian scale and character.
+This land use designation provides for a mix of residential, commercial, and arts-based uses.
+As a means of maintaining the historically balanced mix of residential and nonresidential uses, planning tools can be utilized to encourage the maintenance of residential use, such as incentives in the Land Development Regulations for maintaining existing residential units, including live-work units, and/or providing incentives for residential and non-residential developments.
+The intensity and density for the Historic Mixed Use land use designation is limited to a maximum floor area ratio of 1.0, and a density up to 10 dwelling units per acre.